zdenek-nemec/project-euler/index.rst

 Zdenek versus Project Euler
 ===========================

-My Project Euler solutions.
-Visit https://projecteuler.net/ for more information about Project Euler.
+My solutions for Project Euler problems.
+Visit https://projecteuler.net/ for more information about the Project Euler.

 Open
 ====